Joa98Dev/project-village/DOCUMENTATION.md

 * Sword

 # Game
-It'll be a 3D action/adventure game, with low poly graphics and a cartoon style.
+It'll be a 3D action/adventure game with low poly graphics and a cartoon style.
 It will have one level where the player can explore the village and part of the forest.

 ### Genre